A Letter to 26-Year-Olds

 Because your company may think everyone (read: your 56-year-old CEO) wants a health plan that’s loaded with all kinds of benefits.
 But if you’re young and healthy, these benefits are probably overkill.
 Ultimately, this leaves you paying too much for a “rich” health plan when all you may really need are the basics.

 You can officially start buying health insurance on November 1 so plan ahead and figure out what works best for you.

 See if you qualify for financial help.
 If you make under $47,000 a year, you could get some substantial funds to help out.
 Check that out here.

 Consider using a broker.
 Brokers can get a bad rap, but unlike the real estate broker you begrudgingly use, a health insurance broker is actually super helpful and won’t cost you a dime for her or his services.
 He/she will help you find a plan that fits your lifestyle.

 Get on it.
 Test the market.
 Do more research.
 Get quotes from different health plan providers.
-And if you have any questions in the meantime, drop us a line at email@example.com.
+And if you have any questions in the meantime, drop our Care Crew a line at email@example.com.
 We’re happy to help.

 -The Friday Team